 - Formulas: The CPI formula is more likely to be affected by categories with wide price swings such as computers and gasoline.
 The PCE calculations smooth out these price swings, which makes the PCE less volatile than the CPI.

-In January 2012, the Federal Reserve stated at its monthly Federal Open Market Committee meeting that it would use the PCE as its primary measure of inflation, preferring it for three primary reasons:
+In January 2012, the Federal Reserve announced that it would use the PCE as its primary measure of inflation, preferring it for three primary reasons:

 - The expenditure weights in the PCE can change as people substitute away from some goods and services toward others.
 Thus, if the price of bread goes up, people buy less bread, and the PCE uses a new basket of goods that accounts for people buying less bread.
 The CPI, however, is less fluid in response to changing consumer preferences.